Find and Delete Duplicate Rows in MySQL with Examples

 How to identify duplicate rows in a table?

 We can use GROUP BY with HAVING clause in our SQL statement to identify the duplicate rows.
-We can use SQL count() function by grouping the columns for which we want to view duplicate data.
-If you want to see duplicate emails, use GROUP BY on the email column only.
+We can use the SQL count() function by grouping the columns for which we want to view duplicate data.
+If you want to get duplicate emails, use GROUP BY on the email column only.
 If you want to get duplicate data for name, email and salary, then use GROUP BY on all these columns.

 Let us create a table named "employees" in MySQL.
 We will insert some data in this table with duplicate rows.
 Create table scripts with insert statements are given below: